MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-contract-line.md

 ### Update a project task as chargeable or non-chargeable

-A project task can be chargeable or non-chargeable on a specific contract line.

-This makes the following setup possible:
+A project task can be chargeable or non-chargeable on a specific contract line which makes the following setup possible:

 If a project-based contract line includes **Time** and a certain task, **T1** is associated to it as chargeable.
 If there is a second contract line that includes **Expense**, you can associate the T1 task on the contract line as non-chargeable.
-The result is that in all of the time recorded on the task is chargeable and all expenses are non-chargeable.
+The result is that all of the time recorded on the task is chargeable and all expenses are non-chargeable.

-A task's billing type can be configured on the **Chargeable Tasks** tab of the contract line by updatng the **Billing Type** field on the contract line tasks sub-grid.
+A task's billing type can be configured on the **Chargeable Tasks** tab of the contract line by updating the **Billing Type** field on the contract line tasks sub-grid.
 Alternatively, you can update the **Billing Type** field on the sub-grid of the task Billing setup of a project that shows the contract lines associated to a task.

 ### Update a role as chargeable or non-chargeable

-A role can be chargeable or non-chargeable on a specifc contract line.
+A role can be chargeable or non-chargeable on a specific contract line.

 A role's billing type can be configured on the **Chargeable Roles** tab of a contract line.
 To do this, update the **Billing Type** field on the **Chargeable Roles** sub-grid.